LIBERATING FOOTBALL TRAVEL

 Pep Guardiola’s side had failed to break down a resilient Chelsea team and claim Europe’s elusive top prize.
 For all the billions of petrodollars poured into this ambitious, transformative, global project centred around the Etihad in east Manchester, 2021 was City’s first Champions League final.

 There wouldn’t be another in 2022 either, City folding to a preposterously dramatic late turnaround by Real Madrid in the semi-final.
-The league was a different story, although City themselves left it awfully late to hit three late goals in five minutes and reverse a 2-0 lead taken by Aston Villa on the last day of the season.
+The league was a different story, although City themselves left it awfully late to hit three goals in five minutes and reverse a 2-0 lead taken by Aston Villa on the last day of the season.
 It wasn’t quite Agüeroesque but it certainly had Pep in tears.

 Then in 2022-23 came the treble, as a star-laden City added a goal machine by the name of Erling Haaland to the supergroup.
 For a while Arsenal challenged for the league title, Manchester United showed glimpses in the FA Cup final and inter came awfully close to an equaliser in the Champions League final – but the ultimate prize was always going to go City’s way sooner or later.